niplav/site/masturbation_and_attractiveness.md

 the experimenter.
 For me, this didn't work, since proposing this to any acquantainces would have been not socially acceptable.

-### Perception of Attractiveness may vary In Regards to Masturbation Behavior

 <!--
+### Perception of Attractiveness may Vary In Regards to Masturbation Behavior

 TODO:
 Idea:
 Survey on /r/NoFap regarding attractiveness perception (does longer abstinence from masturbation result in lower attractiveness standards?
-Search for claims that abstinence from masturbation changes perception of attractiveness -->
+Search for claims that abstinence from masturbation changes perception of attractiveness
+-->
 <!--
 TODO: